Yuba County Five: Discovery of bodies

 With the evidence not pointing to any clear conclusion about what happened the night the five men disappeared, police and the families were not ruling out the possibility that they had met with foul play.
-The eventual discovery of four of the five men's bodies seemed to suggest otherwise, but raised even more questions about what had happened that night, and whether at least one of them might have been rescued.
+The eventual discovery of four of the five men's bodies seemed to suggest otherwise, but raised more questions about what happened that night, and whether at least one of them might have been rescued.

 On June 4, with most of the higher-elevation snow melted, a group of motorcyclists went to a trailer maintained by the USFS at a campsite off the road about 19.4 mi from where the Mercury had been found.
-The front window of the trailer had been broken.
-When they opened the door, they were overcome by the stench of what turned out to be a decaying body inside.
+The front window of the trailer was broken.
+When they opened the door, they were overcome by the stench of a decomposing body inside.
 It was later identified as Weiher's.

 Searchers returned to Plumas, following the road between the trailer and where the Mercury was abandoned.
-The following day, remains that were later identified as those of Madruga and Sterling, were discovered on opposite sides of the road 11.4 mi from where the car had been.
+The following day, remains later identified as those of Madruga and Sterling, were discovered on opposite sides of the road 11.4 mi from where the car had been.
 Madruga's body had been partially consumed by scavenging animals; only bones remained of Sterling, scattered over a small area.
-Autopsies showed that they both died of hypothermia.
-Deputies think that one of them may have given in to the need to sleep that comes with the last stages of hypothermia, while the other stayed by his side and died the same way.

 Two days later, as part of one of the other search parties, Huett's father found his son's backbone under a manzanita bush 2 mi northeast of the trailer.
-His shoes and jeans nearby helped identify the body.
-The next day, a deputy sheriff found a skull downhill from the bush, 300 ft away, confirmed by dental records later to have been Huett's.
+His shoes and jeans found nearby helped identify the body.
+The next day, a skull was discovered by a deputy sheriff 300 ft away from the bush, confirmed by dental records later to be Huett's.
 His death was also attributed to hypothermia.

 Around a quarter-mile (0.25 mi) northwest of the trailer, searchers found three Forest Service blankets and a rusted flashlight next to the road.
 It could not be determined how long those items had been there.
 Since Mathias had presumably not taken his medication, his photograph was distributed to mental institutions all over California.
-However, no trace of him has ever been found.
+However, no trace of Mathias has ever been found.